-Behaviors demonstrating clear sex differences are considered best candidates for studying the effects of prenatal hormones on later development.30-32 One of the most established domain where sex differences have been observed is visuospatial ability, with males outperforming females on a range of tasks.17,33 Mental rotation tasks, which involve rotating figures in depth or in the picture plane, produced the largest sex differences, followed by spatial perception tasks showing medium size sex differences.34 Studies investigating the role of prenatal hormones on later cognitive development presented mixed results.
-Research focusing on disorders of sex development mainly examined individuals with congenital adrenal hyperplasia (CAH).
+Behaviors demonstrating clear sex differences are considered best candidates for studying the effects of prenatal hormones on later development.30-32 One of the most established domains where sex differences have been observed is visuospatial ability, with males outperforming females on a range of tasks.17,33 Mental rotation tasks, which involve rotating figures in depth or in the picture plane, produced the largest sex differences, followed by spatial perception tasks showing medium size sex differences.34 Studies investigating the role of prenatal hormones on later cognitive development have presented mixed results.
+Research focusing on disorders of sex development have mainly examined individuals with congenital adrenal hyperplasia (CAH).
 CAH is an autosomal recessive genetic disorder that causes excessive production of androgens in female and male fetuses.28 Whereas some studies demonstrated enhanced spatial ability in girls with CAH,35-38 others showed no effect.39 Turner Syndrome (TS) results from a random error involving an absent or imperfect second sex chromosome.
-These chromosomal abnormalities in turn, impacts the development of the ovaries, impairing their ability to produce hormones.40 Girls with TS lack early androgen exposure and show alteration in estrogen production and have been characterized by a specific neurocognitive profile of normal verbal abilities, and impaired visuospatial and visuoperceptual abilities.41 Another method examines the somatic markers for prenatal hormone level.
-One of the most studied biomarkers is the ratio between the second and the fourth finger (digit ratio, 2D:4D).
-Digit ratio differs by sex, with men having a lower 2D:4D than women.42-45 The 2D:4D ratio is assumed to be established prenatally around the 14th week of gestation,46,47 and controlled by the same genes (HOXA and HOXD in particular) responsible for gonad differentiation.48 2D:4D has been found to be correlated with prenatal testosterone and estrogen.
-Studies investigating the association between 2D:4D ratio and performance on mental rotation have shown mixed results.49-51 Studies investigating the effects of prenatal hormones using sampling of amniotic fluid surrounding the fetus on later cognitive development also showed mixed results.
-Some revealed a significant positive association between fetal testosterone and higher performance on mental rotation among girls,52 however others failed to demonstrate this association.53 This inconsistency in research findings resulting from divergent methods investigating prenatal hormonal exposure and various visuospatial measures, calls for further investigating in order to deepen our understanding as for the role of the organizational effects of sex hormones on later cognitive development.
-Furthermore, the influence on individual differences in cognitive domains are not only academic interest but appear to also play a role in different psychopathological states.
-It has been suggested that these differences have implications on our understanding of autistic spectrum disorders (ASD).54,55
+These chromosomal abnormalities in turn, impact the development of the ovaries, impairing their ability to produce hormones.40 Girls with TS lack early androgen exposure and show alteration in estrogen production, and have been characterized by a specific neurocognitive profile of normal verbal abilities and impaired visuospatial and visuoperceptual abilities.41 Another research method involves using somatic markers to estimate prenatal hormone levels.
+One of the most studied biomarkers is the ratio between the lengths of the second and the fourth finger (digit ratio, 2D:4D).
+Digit ratio differs by sex, with men having a lower 2D:4D than women.42-45 The 2D:4D ratio is thought to be established prenatally around the 14th week of gestation,46,47 and controlled by the same genes (HOXA and HOXD in particular) responsible for gonad differentiation.48 2D:4D has been found to be correlated with prenatal testosterone and estrogen.
+Studies investigating the association between 2D:4D ratio and performance on mental rotation have shown mixed results.49-51 Studies investigating the effects of prenatal hormones using sampling of amniotic fluid surrounding the fetus on later cognitive development have also shown mixed results.
+Some revealed a significant positive association between fetal testosterone and higher performance on mental rotation among girls,52 while others failed to demonstrate this association.53 This inconsistency in research findings resulting from divergent methods of investigating prenatal hormonal exposure and various visuospatial measures, indicates a need for further investigation in order to deepen our understanding of the organizational effects of sex hormones on later cognitive development.
+Furthermore, these differences is cognitive performance may also have clinical significance, as they appear to also play a role in different psychopathological states.
+It has been suggested that these differences have implications for our understanding of autistic spectrum disorders (ASD).54,55